Buy-to-Let Mortgages for Older Borrowers

 How Online Mortgage Advisor can help you secure a buy-to-let mortgage in later life

 Buy-to-let mortgages are now much more accessible to older borrowers.
 Yet, your age can still limit your options and impact the terms you’re offered.
-So it’s crucial to speak with a mortgage broker who specialises in arranging buy-to-let agreements if you want the best mortgage deal available.
+So, speaking with a mortgage broker who specialises in arranging buy-to-let agreements is crucial if you want the best mortgage deal available.

-We offer a free, broker-matching service.
-This means we’ll quickly assess your age and circumstances, and then pair you up with an experienced buy-to-let mortgage broker.
+We offer a broker-matching service.
+This means we’ll quickly assess your age and circumstances and then pair you up with an experienced buy-to-let mortgage broker.

 Ask a quick question